In Which States Are Radar Detectors Illegal and Why?

 As we all know, radar detectors are meant for drivers to be able to detect nearby traffic and police cars with speed guns nearby.

-This device alerts you with everything you need to know about the speed you're driving at so you can avoid getting speeding tickets, the routes you're taking so you can avoid traffic, how much gas you have left so you can find the nearest gas station and many more.
+This device alerts you with everything you need to know about the speed limit you're driving at so you can avoid getting speeding ticket, the routes you're taking so you can avoid traffic, how much gas you have left so you can find the nearest gas station and many more.

 But such a device is mostly used by police officers.
 They are state law enforcers and need these kinds of advantages when they are doing their job.
 So, it’s not surprising that some states won't legalize this device for common citizens.
 Let’s get to find out in which states radar detectors are illegal and for what reasons.